keptn/keptn.github.io/content/docs/develop/how_to/manage/project/index.md

 ---
 title: Project with Stages
-description: Create and delete a project in Keptn
+description: Create and delete a project in Keptn.
 weight: 20
 keywords: [manage]
 aliases: